Meet the Vagus Nerve

 Every individual has different reasons for meditating, from relieving job stress and reducing anxiety of all kinds and minimizing physical pain to improving relationships and determining life's direction.

 Meditation can provide immediate relief.
 Longterm, meditation can be used to get to the heart of anxious feelings and make deeper changes.
 There are plenty of places for you to begin, or so Mr Google says...
-No matter where you start, our pal Nate Martinez makes music that helps you connect with your breath, to explore deep listening and to unplug from your busy life for a moment.
+No matter where you start, our pal Nate Martinez makes music that helps you connect with your breath, explore deep listening, and unplug from your busy life for a moment.

 Laugh

 Have a good laugh!
 Laughter and smiling is a great way to destress.
-In fact, research shows you can reverse engineer happiness by smiling alone!
+In fact, research shows you can reverse engineer happiness by smiling alone.
+Gather!
 Go for a walk with a friend who makes you grin, or call someone who never fails to make you giggle (stop by the shop and say hello!).
 What does it for you is subjective, and… we’re all for going down a yuk yuk rabbit hole on Tik Tok, a SNL comedy compilation or this Bugs Bunny classic.